Odin94/Progeny-vtm-v5-character-creator/README.md

   * It would be nice if the app recognized if I already had a merit from the predator type and mark it as such.
   * Randomized name, ambition, desire etc
   * Change BANE_SEVERITY to "1 (bane severity)" (otherwise people assume its a variable that failed to populate)
+  * Fix merits: The Retainer background is missing a button for 2 dots, Herd only has the option to take one dot, Adversary only has the option to take one, Obvious Predator is listed as a one dot flaw, it should be two.

 * Add rituals for blood sorcery
 * Fix: Setting Specialites, then going back and setting new specialties keeps the old ones